-EPA contracted with STI to update the National Air Toxics Assessment (NATA) remote background estimates developed for the 2011-2014 values.
-In previous work, STI developed methods for estimating background concentrations for 2011 (McCarthy et al., 2015).

-For the 2011 NATA, we investigated multiple types of "background" concentration estimates; for this project, we updated only the Remote Northern Hemisphere background estimates with 2014 values.
+EPA contracted with STI to update the National Air Toxics Assessment (NATA) remote background estimates developed for the 2011-2017 values.
+In previous work, STI developed methods for estimating remote background concentrations for 2011 and 2014 (McCarthy et al., 2015; McCarthy, 2016).
+For this project, we updated only the Remote Northern Hemisphere background estimates with 2017 values.

 Remote Northern Hemisphere (NH) background is the annual mean concentration at remote receptor areas not impacted by local-scale (50 km) or regional-scale emissions of the pollutant.
 Examples of remote locations include the summit of Mauna Loa, the Aleutian Islands in Alaska, portions of the Pacific Coast between Oregon and California, and some parts of the Mountain West.
-These estimates represent the lowest concentrations that would be observed in the United States.
+These estimates represent the lowest annual mean concentrations that would be observed in the United States.